outaTiME/broccoli-replace/README.md

 Type: `Array`
 Default: `[]`

-Define the source files that will be used for replacements.
+Define the source files that will be used for replacements, you can use globbing via [minimatch](https://github.com/isaacs/minimatch) library.

 > This is a mandatory value, an empty definition will ignore any kind of replacement.